torrez9/torrez9/README.md

 - 🗃️ SQL Server and MySQL integration

 ### 🌐 Laravel + Inertia + Vue
-- 🧠 Management systems
+- 🧠 Management systems with full-stack integration
-- 🔁 Full CRUD operations
+- 🔁 Full CRUD operations with optimized queries
-- 🌀 Advanced transitions
+- 🌀 Advanced transitions and SPA experience
+- 🚀 **Deployed on VPS** with Nginx and optimized performance

 ### 💻 C# (Desktop/Console)
 - 🔢 Financial and math calculators